Khalif Mitchell: Toronto Argonauts

 On April 2, 2013, the BC Lions traded Mitchell to the Toronto Argonauts for defensive end Adrian Awasom and the rights to an unnamed negotiation list player.
 Not long after the trade Mitchell began voicing his displeasure with being traded to Toronto.
 He announced that he would not be attending the Argonauts training camp scheduled to begin on June 1, 2013.
 Mitchell wanted to be traded to Calgary or Edmonton, or have the trade between the Lions and Argos reversed and have the Lions release him.
 His future with the Argos was surrounded in uncertainty.

 Mitchell changed his mind and was present for mandatory training camp at the start of June 2013.
 TSN sports reporter Farhan Lalji reported that Mitchell agreed to play the 2013 season with the Argos, under the condition that he be released following the season to pursue employment in the NFL.

 Mitchell for the season played in 16 games, recording 32 tackles, five sacks (team high for the season) and one fumble recovery.
 He was named a CFL East All-Star and a CFL All-Star.
 On March 10, 2014, Mitchell was released by the Argos.

-BC Lions (II)
+BC Lions (second stint)

-Despite rumors Mitchell would sign with an NFL franchise for the 2014 season, Mitchell signed a contract with the BC Lions of the CFL on May 6, 2014.
+Despite rumors Mitchell would sign with an NFL franchise for the 2014 season, Mitchell signed a contract with the Lions on May 6, 2014.
 Mitchell did not have a significant impact on the Lions defense during the 2014 season.
 He finished the season with only 9 tackles and 1 sack.
 Following the season he was not re-signed by the Lions, and became a free-agent on February 10, 2015.